ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 [https://download1.rstudio.org/desktop/windows/RStudio-2021.09.2-382.exe](https://download1.rstudio.org/desktop/windows/RStudio-2021.09.2-382.exe)

 Once downloaded, double click on it.
 Depending on your security settings you might get a popup security warning asking if you want to Run or Cancel the installation, Click on **Run**.
 At this point you should be on the RStudio installation Wizard menu.
-RStudioisveryeasytoinstallsojustacceptalldefaultsandclick **Next** inallthemenus until theend.
+RStudio is very easy to install so just accept all defaults and click **Next** in all the menus until the end.

 That's it.
-Step 2 is complete, R Studio is now installed.
+Step 2 is complete, RStudio is now installed.

-  1.
 ## Step 3: Installing vmstools

 Next, download a compiled version of vmstools 0.76 by clicking the link below.
 Make sure you click save rather than open...